 Leonard D. Bell ’47 died on September 26, 2016, in Gray, Maine.

-(The following was submitted by his family:)
+(The following was provided by family)

 Leonard David Bell, noted philanthropist, entrepreneur, and political activist, was born in Lewiston, Maine on January 19, 1927, and passed away at the age of 89 on October 5, 2016, in Highland Beach, Fl.